An international student in her accommodation

 Arrange your room

-If you have any queries regarding your accommodation options, you can contact the Dublin International Study Centre Central Student Support Team who are available for any help or advice you may need.
+If you have any queries regarding accommodation availability and accommodation options, you can contact the Dublin International Study Centre Central Student Support Team who are available for any help or advice you may need.

 Look out for fraud